• E-Commerce

 If you have the same visitor viewing your site multiple times in one day, they will be counted as multiple sessions.
 Google Analytics counts a single session as a period of activity for a single user.

-Website visitors might have multiple pageviews in a single visit, but this will still only count as one unique pageview for each page they visit.
+Website visitors might have multiple pageviews in a single visit, but this will still only count as one unique pageview count for each particular page they visit – even if they visit multiple pages.

 Pageviews vs Visits

-If a user visits your website twice in one day, they would have had two separate sessions.
+If the same user visits your website twice in one day, they would have had two separate sessions.

 Users vs Sessions

-Users are the individual people visiting your website, whereas the term ‘session' is referring to the period of time a user is on your website.
+Users are the individual people visiting your website, whereas the term ‘session' is referring to the period of time a single user visits your website.

-For example, if 10 people visit your site, and then two of those 10 people come back later in the same day (a returning user) to look at your site again, you will have had 10 visitors and 12 sessions in total.
+For example, if 10 people visit your site, and then two of those 10 people come back later in the same day (the same user returns) to look at your site again, you will have had 10 visitors and 12 sessions in total.

 You can view both users and sessions on your Google Analytics homepage, or by searching ‘sessions' in the search bar.